bener07/My_Alexa/README.md

 ```

 Pyaudio needs to be installed manually.
-if you have a better resulotion please try to say it Thank you.
+if you have a better resulotion please to say it Thank you.